Thursday, December 26, 2024

 Click image for more photos ...

 We stopped in Gagetown to have lunch at Gulliver's World Cafe on River Run Lane.
-We had read about it on Tripadvisor (or perhaps Google Maps); I recall it was rated as the best restaurant in Gagetown.
+Kate had read about it on TripAdvisor (or perhaps Google Maps); it was rated as the best restaurant in Gagetown.
 But then again Gagetown is a very small town, not much larger than a village, and only has maybe two other restaurants.
 It wasn't hard to find tucked down a lane beside the river.

 We arrived to a lovely sunny day.
 The restaurant had a patio where we could sit to enjoy the view and it wasn't very busy.
 There was another table being served.
 The hostess, who turned out to be the owner with her husband (the chef), asked if we had reservations.
 "Ah, no. Do we need one?"
 It turns out that reservations are very much recommended, especially at this time of year.
 They chef orders supplies sufficient for those who have made reservations and, as we didn't make a reservation, they may not have enough in stock to feed us.
 She checked with the chef and fortunately they were able to take us.
 The menu was quite limited — a soup, some sandwiches and a roast chicken which I had.
 I'm surprised we weren't seated right away without any fuss.